-The once vibrant Pickwick Hotel and Piccadilly Lounge of the 1940s has been reimagined and revived into today’s Sophia Hotel and Currant American Brasserie.
+The once vibrant Pickwick Hotel and Piccadilly Lounge of the 1940s has been reimagined and revived into today’s Sofia Hotel and Currant American Brasserie.
 Ducking into Currant from Downtown’s busy West Broadway Street feels like you’ve been transported into the magic of old Paris.
 The intimate dining area with its black and white checked tile floor is reminiscent of the popular traditional French cafés of days gone by.
 Sitting by a sunny window, you can enjoy the buzzy energy of the restaurant over eggs benedict, espresso, and their famous bottomless mimosas.

 Currant American Brasserie Ambiance

 Currant American Brasserie, located downtown at the corner of Front Street and West Broadway, is a classic French brasserie with a modern American twist.
 Currant has combined antique furnishings – including comfy sofas, marble tabletops, sparkling chandeliers, floor to ceiling columns, a gorgeous curved bar, and contemporary artwork to create a space that is both old European elegant and contemporary American.
 Dramatic windows let in ample light by day; soft lighting offers a romantic glow by night.
 The skillful weaving together of the two styles is reflected not only in the restaurant’s ambiance, but also in Chef Manikowski’s expertly created American French menu.

 Currant American Brasserie Food